-Payment in Full is the most popular payment plan.
-This plan involves paying the full amount due as indicated on the Student Invoice within the first two days of the academic term.
+Payment in Full is the preferred payment plan.
+This plan involves paying the full amount due as indicated on the Student Invoice either before the first class or within the first two days of the academic term.

 Prepayment Incentive Credit Plan (PIC-